suthamakes/ArduinoWeatherStation/README.md

 # MiniWeatherStation
 > Mini Weather Station is an example of a Personal Weather System (PWS).
 A personal weather station (PWS) is a set of weather measuring instruments operated by a private individual, club, association, or business (where obtaining and distributing weather data is not a part of the entity's business operation).
-Personal weather stations have become more advanced and can include many different sensors to measure weather conditions.
+PWS has become an important device as its network help to get as many data as possible and help in running weather prediction model and forecast system such as **Weather Underground**.
+Building such PWS is an essential part of learning, research and contribution to citizen science programs for precise weather forecasting systems.
 #### This project is based on the Arduino Microcontroller for reading the sensors and ESP8266 Module for communications.
 The hardware used in this project are:
 + Arduino Microcontroller